stibear/votum/README.markdown

 # Votum

-This provides voting forms with variable voting systems
+This provides voting forms with variable voting systems.

 ## Usage